 We use a range of organisations to either store personal information or help deliver our services to you.
 Where we have these arrangements there is always an agreement in place to make sure that the organisation complies with data protection law.

-We'll often have completed a privacy impact assessment (PIA) before we share personal information to make sure we protect your privacy and comply with the law.
+We'll often have completed a data protection impact assessment (DPIA) before we share personal information to make sure we protect your privacy and comply with the law.

 Sometimes we have a legal duty to provide personal information to other organisations.
 This is often because we need to give that information to courts, including: